avikumart/Pokemon-Dataset-Viz-and-Storytelling/README.md

 Pokémon world! look at the below link for the streamlit app and screen record.

 ### Streamlit web application: [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://pokemon-species.streamlit.app/)

+**Thought process**

+When I saw the dataset, I was instantly got captivated by the types of Pokémon and their abilities and skills.
+So I thought knowing more about their world and what skills they have and how they are comparable to each other would be great.
+I was also interested in visualizing each Pokémon image so I developed UI in a way that gives users all information about their favorite Pokémon. so that's how I came up with these ideas and visualized them using streamlit.

 Libraries used:
 1. Pandas